alancybershield-spec/Alan-Cybersecurity-Portfolio/README.md

 - Wazuh Dashboard displaying Threat Hunting alerts This validates the multi‑VM architecture and confirms all components were active during the attack and detection workflow.

+## Wazuh Threat Hunting — Rule 60204 July 16 2026 (Severity 10).png
+This screenshot shows Wazuh detecting a high‑severity brute‑force attack.
+Rule 60204 (Multiple Windows Logon Failures) is triggered when Wazuh correlates a rapid sequence of failed login attempts within a short time window.
+This confirms that the SIEM correctly aggregated individual 4625 events into a single brute‑force alert.

+## Wazuh Threat Hunting — Rule 60204 July 19 2026 (Severity 10).png
+This screenshot also shows Wazuh detecting a high‑severity brute‑force attack on a difeerent date and time.
+Rule 60204 (Multiple Windows Logon Failures) is triggered when Wazuh correlates a rapid sequence of failed login attempts within a short time window.
+This confirms that again, the SIEM correctly aggregated individual 4625 events into a single brute‑force alert.